 Prior to his time at Northland, Fabiilli spent one season as an assistant coach/co-head coach at his alma mater, Canisius College.
 During this season he helped the Golden Griffins to a second-place finish in the Atlantic Hockey Conference.

 He graduated from Canisius in 2001 with a Bachelor's of Science degree in physical education.
 Fabiilli also earned a Master's of Sports Administration from Canisius in 2005.
-He and his wife, Stephanie, have lived in Ashland and will be relocating to the Mequon area.
+He and his wife, Stephanie, currently reside in Grafton.

 |2014-15||12-11-5 (.518)||6-8-4 (.444)||5th (NCHA)|

 |2017-18||12-13-2 (.583)||10-7-1 (.583)||4th (NCHA)|